 Following that I worked for 2 years at Getracan, a menswear design house supplying such stores as Giant Tiger and Le Jean Bleu, under the title of Graphic Designer.
 While here I used Macromedia Freehand and Adobe Photoshop.
 The job was exactly the same as the previous, assisting the designer, but I got to be creative in this position which was more satisfying.

-Then, more change, I moved to Australia!
+Then, more change, in 2008 I moved to Australia!

 I looked for work in the fashion industry but being a few hours outside of Sydney there weren't many options.
 I ended up being sponsored (work visa) by a very small company which made retractable spraybooths, which is now operating as Rollabooth.
 I found a LOT of enjoyment single-handedly running my department, where I changed the design to evolve with booth modifications and produced the heavy PVC covering for the product.

-This was when I realized how much more I like to work with my hands, and see an item go from concept to realization, than sitting on a computer focusing on one small part of the process.
+This was when I realized how much more I like to work with my hands and see an item go from concept to realization than sitting on a computer focusing on one small part of the process.